A. Examples and encouragement.

 Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia: that in a great trial of affliction the abundance of their joy and their deep poverty abounded in the riches of their liberality.
 For I bear witness that according to their ability, yes, and beyond their ability, they were freely willing, imploring us with much urgency that we would receive the gift and the fellowship of the ministering to the saints.
 And not only as we had hoped, but they first gave themselves to the Lord, and then to us by the will of God.

 b.
 The churches of Macedonia: The northern part of Greece was called Macedonia.
 The southern part was called Achaia, and the city of Corinth was in the region of Achaia.
-Paul is writing about the example he sees in the churches of Macedonia.
+Paul writes about the example he sees in the churches of Macedonia.
 The churches of Macedonia were in cities such as Philippi, Thessalonica, and Berea.

 ii.
 The poverty of the Macedonians is confirmed by secular history.
 The Romans took most of their wealth when they conquered this former homeland of Alexander the Great.